bianjieai/vscode-ext-irita-wasm/README.md

 - `ChainID`: chain ID
 - `Denom`: denom
 - `GasLimit`: gas limit
-- `RpcAddress`: RPC address in the form of http://host:port.
+- `RPCAddress`: RPC address in the form of http://host:port.
 - `Mnemonic`: mnemonic of the key to be used

 - NOTE!: At present, only mnemonic is supported to import key!